12 ‘Zero Calorie’ Foods That Totally Have Calories

-Be careful, however, because many shirataki noodles have tofu or flavorings in them, so they aren't always a calorie-free food.
-It's also worth noting that people often complain that these noodles have a chemical-like taste, while others say they have no flavor at all.
+Be careful, however, because many shirataki noodles have tofu or flavorings in them, so they aren’t always a calorie-free food.
+It’s also worth noting that people often complain that these noodles have a chemical-like taste, while others say they have no flavor at all.
 The result?
-These low-to-no-calorie noodles usually aren't satisfying and people tend to douse them in sauce to make up for their bland taste.
-If you're looking for a food that is low-calorie, healthy, can act as a substitute, and absorb many different flavors, look no further than cauliflower; we've got 17 Ways to Use Cauliflower to get you started!
+These low-to-no-calorie noodles usually aren’t satisfying and people tend to douse them in sauce to make up for their bland taste.
+If you’re looking for a food that is low-calorie, healthy, can act as a substitute, and absorb many different flavors, look no further than cauliflower; we’ve got cauliflower recipes and ideas to get you started!

 Diet soda is one of the sneakiest zero calorie foods on the market today.
 “Consuming artificial sweeteners, like the ones in Diet Coke, trick your brain,” Amer says.
 “They make you crave even more sweetness, increasing your intake for sugar-filled foods and drinks, which over time leads to weight gain.”
 Not to mention that the artificial sweetener aspartame has been linked to cancer.